Talk Talk: 1987–1991: Experimental period

 The success of The Colour of Spring afforded the band a bigger budget and schedule for the recording of their next album.
 Over a year in the making, and featuring contributions from many outside musicians, Spirit of Eden was released in 1988, on EMI's Parlophone label.
 The album was assembled from many hours of improvised instrumentation that Hollis and Friese-Greene had edited and arranged using digital equipment.
 The result was a mix of rock, jazz, classical, and ambient music.
 Critically praised, the album reached the UK Top 20 and was certified Silver by the BPI for sales of over 60,000 copies.
-The band announced they would not be attempting to recreate the album live (since, according to Hollis, "People would just want to hear the songs as they are on the album and for me that's not satisfying enough").
+The band announced they would not be attempting to recreate the album live because, according to Hollis, "people would just want to hear the songs as they are on the album and for me that's not satisfying enough".

 Without touring or music videos or singles as the band intended, there was little marketing left that the record company could do; in the end the band grudgingly agreed to a video for the remixed version of "I Believe in You", released as first single.
-Hollis, though, was unhappy with the video, as he made clear in an interview with Q Magazine: "I really feel that [the video] was a massive mistake ...
+Hollis was unhappy with the video, as he made clear in an interview with Q: "I really feel that [the video] was a massive mistake ...
 I thought just by sitting there and listening and really thinking about what it was about, I could get that in my eyes.
 But you cannot do it.
 It just feels stupid.
 It was depressing and I wish I'd never done it."